wadetb/shellspace/Docs/VR.md

 # For this release:

-+ Throttle large texture updates in the input queue.
-  Change InQueue_UpdateTextureRect into a loop, handing N rows per iteration up to 32KB (?) per update.

-+ Gracefully handle as many alloc failures as possible.
-  Specifically allocating copies of blocks to put in the input queue.

 + Memory tracking?
 (CPU precise and GPU estimate) With memory tracking we could force certain operations (InQueue append) to stall until memory is available.
 Would be hard to budget for the case of many VNC sessions though.